Cambridge Union: The Standing Committee

-The Standing Committee (or 'Voting Members') is the Union's primary managerial body of 14 members, which consists of the current President, Vice-President and Officers, the President-Elect and Officers-Elect, and the Debating Officers and Treasurer.
-All Officers of the Union are elected by its membership on a termly basis, with the exception of the Vice-President, Treasurer and two Debating Officers, who are appointed on an annual basis.
+The Standing Committee (or 'Voting Members') is the Union's primary managerial body of 15 members, which consists of the current President, Vice-President and Officers, the President-Elect and Officers-Elect, and the Debating Officers, Communications Officer and Treasurer.
+All Officers of the Union are elected by its membership on a termly basis, with the exception of the Vice-President, Treasurer, Communications Officer, Membership Officer and two Debating Officers, who are appointed on an annual basis.

 Officers of the Union are elected a term in advance, allowing them to serve one term as an officer-elect to prepare for their following term in office.
 Termly elected officers serve a term (and its preceding vacation) as "officer-elect", during which time they are members of Standing Committee.

 Full Committee

 During every term, the Standing Committee appoints a variety of positions within the Union.
-These range from the Secretary to positions in the Events Management, Publicity, Audio-Visual and Press departments, among others.
+These range from the Secretary to positions in the Events Management, Publicity, Guest Liaison and Audio-Visual departments, among others.
 Collectively, these positions are referred to as 'Full Committee'.

 The Trustees

-The Board of Trustees, currently chaired by Lord Chris Smith, is responsible for overseeing the long-term development of the Union's finances and property.
-Whilst the Trustees are not intimately involved with the day-to-day running of the Union, they maintain ultimate legal responsibility for the organization, its assets and status as a registered charity.
-To maintain the link between the Student management and the Trustees, the President, the Vice President, and a Debating Officer of the Union are traditionally appointed as Trustees for the duration of their term in office.
+The Board of Trustees, currently chaired by Mohamed A. El-Erian, is responsible for overseeing the long-term development of the Union's finances and property.
+Whilst the Trustees are not intimately involved with the day-to-day running of the Union, they maintain ultimate legal responsibility for the organisation, its assets and status as a registered charity.
+To maintain the link between the Student management and the Trustees, the President and the Vice President of the Union are traditionally appointed as Trustees for the duration of their term in office.